Runpython-IntroProgramming/Calculate-Pi/README.md

 The big "E" thing in that equation means "add that thing to the right over and over again, but keep changing the value of k.
 The first value of k is zero, the last value is n and k goes up by one each time."

-Your program must ask the user how many terms to use in the estimate of &pi; then print the estimate using six significant figures.
-For example:
+Your program must ask the user how many terms to use in the estimate of &pi;, how many significant figures, then print the estimate using that many significant figures.
+Exactly like this:

 ```